dchou1618/pyeng/README.md

 # pyeng
-Personal Practice with Python Data Science Stack, Data Engineering such as MapReduce Framework and Scripts, and Modeling
+Practice with Python Data Science Stack, Data Engineering such as MapReduce Framework and Scripts, and Modeling